roycehoe/qrify/README.md

 # Backend
  - Implement a PostgreSQL relational database with SQLAlchemy that stores User authentication details, and the corresponding created QR codes
- - Utilized FastAPI to create endpoints for users to create and authenticated users to log into their accounts via a JWT token
+ - Utilized FastAPI to create endpoints for users to create new accounts, and for users to log into their accounts
  - Utilized FastAPI to create endpoints for authenticated users to perform CRUD actions on their QR codes
  - Used Pydantic BaseModel to dictate the request and return structure for each API call